mmuller88/mmblog/content/cdktf-lambda-eng/index.md

 cdktf provider add "aws@~>4.0"
 ```

 Optionally you can add prettier and linter.
-In most of my projects I use these because they allow me to develop quickly without having to worry about formatting.
+In most of my projects, I use these because they allow me to develop quickly without having to worry about formatting.

 I use the [Community Terraform Lambda Module](https://github.com/terraform-aws-modules/terraform-aws-lambda) to define the lambda.
-It allows me to define a lambda in just a few lines that is configured with a role and can also be easily extended with policies.
+It allows me to define a lambda in just a few lines that are configured with a role and can also be easily extended with policies.
 The cool thing is that cdktf supports a type import.
 To do this, simply add the following module to the cdktf.json file:

 ```json
 "terraformModules": [